 With an active Xbox Live Gold subscription, you gain access to up to four free games every month.
 These remain in your library as long as your subscription is active, and over the course of a year this can add up to hundreds of dollars of free games.
 On top of this, you’ll gain access to exclusive discounts on digital game downloads.

 The fastest and safest way to subscribe is with a digital code, and you can get increments of three-, six, or 12-months below.
-If you want an even bigger library, consider upgrading to Xbox Game Pass Ultimate for instant access to more than 100 games and Microsoft’s new cloud gaming platform Xbox cloud gaming (formerly called Project xCloud).
+If you want an even better experience, consider upgrading to Xbox Game Pass Ultimate for instant access to more than 100 games and Microsoft’s new cloud gaming platform Xbox cloud gaming (formerly called Project xCloud).
+It’s not much more expensive, and it includes Xbox Live Gold as part of the deal.

 8. HyperX Cloud Alpha II headset